-Students interested in the Summer/Winter Regular Internship Program, please contact External Relations (email@example.com).
+Students interested in the Summer/Winter Regular Internship Program, please contact HR (email@example.com).

 “It is critical outstanding organizations like IPK participate in nurturing future talent with practical capabilities.
 As the internship program continues to evolve and improve, I am certain it will become one of the finest programs in fostering high-quality talent.”

 “What I liked most about the internship was the one on one personalized attention, direction and mentorship from my supervisor.
 Despite his busy work schedule, my supervisor made time to provide instruction and support.”

 “I was exposed to new technology and learned how to operate scientific equipment.
 This piqued my interest in computer science.
 I would like to learn more about technology and how it is applied.”